leomarpro/potencial/README.md

-to aprendendo vamo que vamo issoa ai i don't' speak english love to love more for information i'am tobe the bestprogamer
+to aprendendo vamo que vamo issoa ai i don't' speak english love to love for more information i'am to be the best programer